 Although breeding unique growth characteristics into your mushrooms might look pretty, what most shroom-folk tend to be interested in is potency.
 It’s important to point out here that genetic characteristics tend to be independent of each other, so while some growers might tell you that more potent mushroom strains are always albino, there’s currently not any evidence that this is true.

 When it comes to species, the little we know about differences in potency (not only concentration of psilocybin, but of other alkaloids, as well) comes from the small amount of early scientific studies that have been added to by more modern research as renewed interest in psychedelics has grown.
-It’s thanks to this data that we can say with a fairly high degree of certainty that Psilocybe azurescens is one of the most potent naturally-occurring species currently known.
-In addition, scientific data has compared wild and cultivated species, and shown that potency can vary by a factor of four and ten respectively.
+Thanks to this data, we can say with a fairly high degree of certainty that Psilocybe azurescens is one of the most potent naturally-occurring species currently known.
+In addition, scientific data has compared wild and cultivated species, and shown that potency can vary by a factor of four and ten, respectively.

 With information like this just coming out, our understanding of potency between strains still has a long way to go, but open source-data from teams like Oakland Hyphae are a great resource for both new and experienced growers.